BULAT232/BULAT232/README.md

-- 👋 Hi, I’m @BULAT232
+- 👋 Hi, I’m Bulat.
+I am frontend-developer
-- 👀 I’m interested in coding..
-- 🌱 I’m currently learning web-developin
-- 💞️ I’m looking to collaborate on .
-- 📫 How to reach me ...

 <!---
 BULAT232/BULAT232 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.